mostlyserious/riak-js/README.md

 ##### TODO

  - get rid of setters? `.headers`, `.data`
+ - More demanding test suite

+ - Link-walking (see https://github.com/frank06/riak-js/pull/98), and test everything related to links
+ - HTTP 300 and multipart/mixed responses
  - Unify `meta` in all responses (check `getAll`)

- - HTTP 300 and multipart/mixed responses
  - Conflict resolution strategies
- - Link-walking (see https://github.com/frank06/riak-js/pull/98), and test everything related to links

- - Document code like in `connect-riak`
- - Integrate test backend; more complete tests
  - Checklist: go through old bug reports and patches, ensure the current behavior is correct
+ - Port documentation, update and deploy to `gh-pages`

+##### MAYBE
- - Pass urls as Array? check with the "new format" -- i.e. `/buckets/bucket/keys?keys=stream` [not sure, see branch `path`]
+ - Pass urls as Array? check with the "new format" -- i.e. `/buckets/bucket/keys?keys=stream` [see branch `path`]
+ - Integrate test backend

 #### 0.4.1

  - Add search params [gpascale]